 Products such as the Beautycounter Cleansing Balm and Beautycounter Countertime line are two of my must-haves for keeping skin hydrated.
 These products aim to restore moisture and hydration to the surface of skin and are just simply enjoyable to use (which I can’t say about all skincare products!)

 7. Choose An Exfoliating Facial Cleanser To Use Daily

 Regularly exfoliating helps purge the skin of impurities on a regular basis.
 Plus, it helps clean off dead skin cells that may end up blocking pores and can make your skin look dull.
-Regularly removing dead skin cells through gentle exfoliation (yes, I use the men’s exfoliator!
-It’s great!) will help your skin feel smooth, look clear, and illuminate vibrance.
+Regularly removing dead skin cells through gentle exfoliation will help your skin feel smooth, look clear, and illuminate vibrance.
 You don’t want to over exfoliate, as that can leave skin too dry (and we know what happens then!) but just a few times a week.
 I use this exfoliating mask 1 time per week since it’s both a chemical AND physical exfoliator.